nfelnlp/nfelnlp.github.io/index.md

 ---

-Welcome! 👋 I am a Postdoctoral Researcher at the Technische Universität Berlin (TU Berlin) under the supervision of [Sebastian Möller](https://www.qu.tu-berlin.de/menue/team/professur/parameter/en/) (Quality and Usability Lab) and the [Berlin Institute for the Foundations of Learning (BIFOLD)](https://www.bifold.berlin/) supervised by [Alexander Meyer]() (DHZC), affiliated with the [XplaiNLP](https://xplainlp.github.io/authors/nils-feldhus/) group as a Senior Researcher as well as with the [German Research Center for Artificial Intelligence (DFKI)](https://www.dfki.de/en/web/research/research-departments/speech-and-language-technology) as a guest researcher.
+Welcome! 👋 I am a Postdoctoral Researcher at the Technische Universität Berlin (TU Berlin) under the supervision of [Sebastian Möller](https://www.qu.tu-berlin.de/menue/team/professur/parameter/en/) (Quality and Usability Lab) and the [Berlin Institute for the Foundations of Learning (BIFOLD)](https://www.bifold.berlin/) supervised by [Alexander Meyer](https://www.bifold.berlin/people/prof-dr-alexander-meyer.html) (DHZC), affiliated with the [German Research Center for Artificial Intelligence (DFKI)](https://www.dfki.de/en/web/research/research-departments/speech-and-language-technology) as a guest researcher.

 # Research interests 👀
 Advancing the interpretability of language models with the goal of increasing trust and simplifying access to explanations!